 @arunjaitley Sir Start Ups are getting harassed by IT for raising Capital,threatening to consider it as income!very bad scene and very many are angry and upset,may shift overseas.Appeal process broken, takes 15 years.
 Pl intervene, @PMOIndia @narendramodi @amitabhk87 @rsprasad

 — Mohandas Pai (@TVMohandasPai) December 19, 2017

-Many startups recently complaint about getting notices from IT department post raising angel investment.
+Many startups recently complained about getting notices from IT department post raising angel investment.
 A tech startup founder on the condition of anonymity said

 his firm got IT notice for valuation and funding raised last year.

-Entrackr detail questionnaire regarding the development to Commerce Minister Suresh Prabhu remain unanswered at the tie of writing this post.
+Entrackr detail questionnaire regarding the development to Commerce Minister Suresh Prabhu remain unanswered at the time of writing this post.

 Angel tax was introduced in 2012.
 Under the tax policy, any investment raised from domestic angel investors above the fair value of a venture as determined by the Central Board of Direct Taxes (CBDT) will be taxed as income in the hands of the startup.
 The applicable tax rate is 30%.